 Spoil Island SL3 underwent large-scale enhancement in 2010.
 All invasive plants were removed, the island was replanted with native vegetation, and the campsites were refurbished.
 The spoil island is well on its way to a healthy natural ecosystem.

-The Indian River Lagoon Aquatic Preserves are a proud partner of the Leave No Trace Center for Outdoor Ethics and were selected as a 2017 & 2018 Leave No Trace hot spot.
-To learn more about Leave No Trace in the Indian River Lagoon, contact Emily Dark, 772-429-2995
+The Indian River Lagoon Aquatic Preserves is a proud partner of the Leave No Trace Center for Outdoor Ethics and was selected as a 2017 & 2018 Leave No Trace hot spot.
+To learn more about Leave No Trace in the Indian River Lagoon, contact Kaitlyn Britton, 772-429-2995.

 Volunteering at Indian River Lagoon Aquatic Preserves